jegor377/pierogi-website/README.md

-# pierogi-website
+# Pierogi website

-Demo website for testing my webdesign skills.
+A pierogi business card website.
+It was made for fun.